Stokely Baksh is a Baltimore-based visual journalist with audio, photo, video, and illustration skills.

-She has shot video for the Wall Street Journal and Forbes, and researched and reported for United Press International, Center for Public Integrity, and the Investigative Reporting Workshop.
+She has shot video for the Wall Street Journal and Baltimore Sun, and researched and reported for United Press International, the Center for Public Integrity, and the Investigative Reporting Workshop.

 Her work has also appeared on ABC World News, PBS’ Need to Know and in Colorlines, Mother Jones, Indymedia, and The New Republic.

 As a 2010 Soros Justice Fellow, she co-produced the Deportation Nation project, which looked at the impact of the controversial immigration enforcement program Secure Communities.